diamantidis/diamantidis.github.io/_posts/2019-08-04-setup-kotlin-multiplatform-project.md

 Let's try to create our first project!!

-## How to create a project with Intellij
+## How to create a project with IntelliJ

 For this tutorial, I am using IntelliJ IDEA CE 2019.1.3 to create the initial project, Android Studio 3.4.2 and Xcode 10.2.1.
 Apart from those, I am using Kotlin 1.3.41 and Gradle 5.4.1